 Wellness Retreats for a healthy heart

-When you’re there, you’ll be fuelled with nutritious foods and take part in different exercises.
-It will give your fitness a boost and improve your relationship with food.
+While you’re there, you’ll be fuelled with nutritious foods and take part in different exercises to give your fitness a boost and improve your relationship with food.
 You’ll also learn about the Paleo lifestyle (caveman diet), as mentioned previously.
 The lack of processed foods within the Paleo benefits you in the ways described above but you’ll also be left feeling full and satisfied too.

 How do you make your heart stronger?
 Get it pumping!

 Activities which are good for your heart

 The health benefits of walking are free and easy.
 For instance, a brisk walk to the paper shop can help you build stamina and lose excess calories, from that biscuit you enjoyed earlier.
 If you’re not sure what a brisk walk is, aim for a pace that has you breathing a little more heavily but not too much.
 If you walk briskly, for 150 minutes a week, you’ll be on the right track to reap all the benefits of walking.
 Some great tips for a rewarding walk: wear supportive shoes, take waterproofs and a bottle of water to stay hydrated.

 Immerse yourself in the waters of a lake, river, or stream and reduce your stress levels.
 While you take in nature all around you, you’ll improve your heart health, thanks to the variety of movements your body is making.
 Kayaking and canoeing are low impact activities, meaning there is a reduced risk of wear and tear on your joints and muscles.
 However, they are great aerobic and cardiovascular activities, as you navigate across the water and strengthen your arms, back, and legs – all while enjoying a bit of peace and tranquillity.